pawcoding/Dashboard/README.md

 `target="_blank"` | Ensures that the page opens in a new browser tab `title="..."` | Displays a text when the mouse hovers over the icon `<img>` | **Image tag** (Icon)
-`src="..."` | Path to the icon _(can be local or weblink)_ `alt` | Displays a text when the icon file was not found
+`src="..."` | Path to the icon _(can be local in folder_ `icons` _or weblink)_
+`alt` | Displays a text when the icon file was not found

 ### Changing the theme
-The style of the dashboard is divided into two different files in the `css` folder:
+The style of the dashboard is divided into two different files in the folder `css`:
 * `Layout.css`
 * `Design.css`

 You only have to worry about the design as the layout generally stays the same.
-The first element in the design file is called `:root`.
-Here you can find all the colors and other useful values.
+The first element of the design file is called `:root`.
+Here are all the colors and other useful values.
 ```css
 :root {
   --color-background: #222;